joelpurra/plusastab/README.md

 * [jQuery](http://jquery.com/)
 * [EmulateTab](https://github.com/joelpurra/emulatetab), one of PlusAsTab's sister projects.

+## Browser compatibility
+Should be about as compatible as jQuery is, since most functions depend on jQuery's normalization.
+You are engouraged to [run the PlusAsTab test suite](http://joelpurra.github.com/plusastab/test/) and then report any issues.

 ## Todo
 * Break out reusable key press functions from tests.